New & Used BMW X5 : In Depth

 GET A FREE PRICE QUOTE

 The BMW X5 continues to be the brand’s largest car, with the first generation built in 1999.
-Although BMW calls it a “Sports Activity Vehicle”, it really is a full-size SUV.
+Even though BMW calls it a “Sports Activity Vehicle”, it really is a full-size SUV.
 There’s the option of six and eight-cylinder engines, with standard all-wheel drive.
-The X5 competes with the Cadillac Escalade, Audi Q7, Mercedes-Benz M-Class, and the Lexus GX.
+The X5 competes with the Cadillac Escalade, Audi Q7, Lexus GX, and the Mercedes-Benz M-Class.